 - Job or internship placement support after the program

-The deadline to apply for an ISF congressional internship is typically in late September.
+The deadline to apply for an ISF congressional internship is on February 14th, 2021.

 After applying, selected candidates will be given a conditional acceptance by ISF, and ISF will use its Congressional connections to place candidates in Congressional offices.